 - 1 egg beaten

-- Granulated sugar for sprinkling on the pastry before cooking
+- Granulated or demerara sugar for sprinkling on the pastry before cooking

 - Pre-heat the oven to 180Cfan.